paulsattlegger/bittorrent-solitity/README.md

   left are `uint64`, i.e. have the size usually used in 64-bit clients), the timestamp is a `uint32` (which is sufficient until 02.07.2106) and IP address and port is stored together in a `byte6`.
-- The middleware is written in Express JS and the frontend is written in Angular 13.
 - The `Tracker` contract makes use of `AccessControl` and `Pausable` of the OpenZeppelin Project.
 - The implementation of the `PeerMap` uses some tricks from the